Tower of London

 Tower of London information

 In the 1070s, William the Conqueror started work on the White Tower to replace the castle he'd previously had built here.
 By 1285, two walls with towers and a moat were built around it and the defences have barely been altered since.
-A former royal residence, treasury, mint and arsenal, it became most famous as a prison when Henry VIII moved to Whitehall Palace in 1529 and started meting out his preferred brand of punishment.
+A former royal residence, treasury, mint and armoury, it became most famous as a prison when Henry VIII moved to Whitehall Palace in 1529 and started meting out his preferred brand of punishment.